cgoodnight68/DBP_Beta_TestTools/README.md

 First Clone the repository.

+A gem file has been added to the repository, to use it make sure to install bundler beforehand (in your console/cmd/ssh) with

+$ gem install bundler
+and then write in the console

+bundle install

+if this fails you can install the gems manually with the following

 Note:  if you have the default ruby installed on your mac you may need to run the following command export GEM_HOME="$HOME/.gem"